If you are registered with the NDSS, you will access the NDSS through state and territory agents and access points.

 You can find your closest Access Point by calling our Helpline on 1300 136 588 or using the Online Services Directory at osd.ndss.com.au.

-For more information on how to apply to become an Access Point please contact the NDSS Helpline on 1300 136 588.
-You can also download the 2011-16 Access Point Guidelines and Application Form.
-When the 2016-20 Access Point agreement and guidelines are available, they will be accessible through the NDSS website.
+For more information on how to apply to become an Access Point, please contact the NDSS Helpline on 1300 136 588.
+You can also download the 2016-2020 Access Point Guidelines and Application Form.

 Details of the 2016 annual survey of NDSS Access Points may be found in the News section of this website.